 Rocio Cuevas, Stem from Dance, “New York Teens are Learning Coding and Science through Dance”, in Forbes, Feb 15, 2020

-A disconnected curriculum results in children seeing learning as bits of information rather then a holistic way of questioning, understanding, and making sense of their lived experience.
-Life is connected, not compartmentalised or fragmented.
+A disconnected curriculum results in children seeing learning as bits of information.
+A more holistic approach supports finding connections through questioning, understanding, and making sense of their lived experience.
+Life is connected, not compartmentalized or fragmented.

 Integrating lessons captivates the imagination of children, motivating them and leading them to become lifelong learners.
 This results in them making their own natural connections and having a deeper understanding of content from many perspectives.